ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 The two gateways are interconnected to allow internal networks to communicate outside the cluster.

-OVHcloud provides a block of 16 public IP addresses, some of which are reserved.
-You can use 8 addresses from the second address in the block to perform port redirections.
+OVHcloud provides a block of 8 public IP addresses, some of which are reserved.
+You can use the address which is used for SNAT by default.

 ## Requirements